What is BlackRock iShares?

 BlackRock bought the iShares brand and company from Barclays in 2009 and now manages a group of exchange-traded funds (ETFs).

-The listing of iShares funds is on
+The listing of iShares funds

 iShares provides portfolio building blocks for small and large investors through the medium of ETFs. iShares offers more than 900 different investment products and has an AUM of over $ 3 trillion.

-iShares provides a varied range of investment products based on strategies, assets, themes, goals, etc. iShares has several ETFs and Mutual funds.
+iShares provides a varied range of investment products based on strategies, assets, themes, goals, etc iShares has several ETFs and Mutual funds.

-However, ETFs dominate space.
+However, ETFs dominate the space.
 As of February 2022, iShares ETFs dominated the Market capitalization of the most significant exchange-traded funds (ETFs) worldwide.

 Blackrock iShares offers various investment products in ETF and mutual fund parlance.
 They include underlying assets of bonds, stocks, real estate, commodities, etc., in developed and emerging economies.

-One of the unique traits of iShares is that it is a leading player in offering sustainable ETFs. iShares has been providing ESG based ETFs for its investors.
+One of the unique traits of iShares is that it is a leading player in offering sustainable ETFs. iShares has been providing ESG-based ETFs for its investors.
 ESG funds are funds that have underlying securities of firms and countries which have passed rigorous

 Requirements of being ESG compliant.